jamiecoleman92/katacoda-scenarios/kubeconfig/step1.md

 ## Build and Deploy the Java microservices

 To begin, make sure your Kubernetes environment is set up.
-Once the terminal is showing `$` and has finished running the setup, run the following command to confirm it is ready:
+Once the terminal has finished outputting messages and is ready for input it should be setup.
+To confirm it is ready please run the following command:

 `kubectl version`{{execute}}